huuthang120208/huuthang1231/README.md

             if (plr.Character.HumanoidRootPart.Position-v.HumanoidRootPart.Position).Magnitude < 50 then
                 DetectFastAttack()
             end
-            equiptool(NameWeapon(OrionLib.Flags["Select Weapon"].Value))
+            equiptool(NameWeapon(RayfieldLibrary.Flags["Select Weapon"].Value))
-        until not v or not v.Parent or v.Humanoid.Health == 0 or not OrionLib.Flags["Raid Castle"].Value or RaidStart
+        until not v or not v.Parent or v.Humanoid.Health == 0 or not RayfieldLibrary.Flags["Raid Castle"].Value or RaidStart
     end
 end
 function Factory()